US Navy Clinical Psychology Licensed Direct Accession Program

 Why Choose Navy Psychology?

-- The Navy Clinical Psychology community is made up of over 240 licensed clinical psychologists who proudly serve as officers in the United States Navy.
+- The Navy Clinical Psychology community is made up of approximately 260 licensed clinical psychologists who proudly serve as officers in the United States Navy.
 Navy Psychologists provide clinical care and assessment to Sailors, Marines, and their families.
-They also provide prevention-related services, training and education, and consultation to military leaders.
-Their mission is to optimize the health and well-being of service members while increasing the operational readiness of Navy and Marine Corps units.
+They also provide preventionrelated services, training and education, and consultation to military leaders.
+Their mission is to optimize the health and well-being of service members while increasing the operational readiness of Navy and Marine Corps units

 - The Navy Psychology community is growing rapidly.
 Psychologists are increasingly present in a variety of operational settings, including Navy ships, Marine Corps units, aviation communities, submarine squadrons, and a variety of Special Operations commands.
 Psychologists also serve at Navy hospitals and clinics throughout the United States and overseas.

-- Senior psychologists have the opportunity to assume significant leadership roles.
+- Senior psychologists are also called upon to assume significant leadership roles.
 These include managing mental health services at a regional or national level, or serving as Commanding Officers of medical facilities on Navy and Marine Corps bases throughout the world.

 Application Instructions